mafiosnik777/enhancr/README.md

 It features blazing-fast **TensorRT** inference by NVIDIA, which can speed up AI processes **significantly**. **Pre-packaged, without the need to install Docker or WSL** (Windows Subsystem for Linux) - and **NCNN** inference by Tencent which is lightweight and runs on **NVIDIA**, **AMD** and even **Apple Silicon** - in contrast to the mammoth of an inference PyTorch is, which **only runs on NVIDA GPUs**.

 # Features
+- Encodes video on the fly and reads frames from source video, without the need of extracting frames or loading into memory
+- Queue for batch processing
+- Live Preview of output media
+- Allows chaining of interpolation, upscaling & restoration
+- Offers the possibility to trim videos before processing
+- Can load custom ESRGAN models in onnx format
+- Has Scene Detection built-in, to skip interpolation on scene change frames & mitigate artifacts
+- Color Themes for user customization
+- Discord Rich Presence, to show all your friends progress, current speed & what you're currently enhancing
+- ... and much more

 ## Interpolation